 Victoria Modest, a pop music and fashion icon, has become known not only for her artistic talent, but also for her bold embrace of technology.

-Born with a defective leg, Modesta underwent numerous surgeries in her childhood and teenage years, but always suffered from pain and mobility issues.
-Eventually, she made the courageous decision to have a voluntary amputation at the age of 20.
+Born with a defect in her leg, Modesta underwent numerous surgeries throughout her childhood and adolescence, but always suffered from mobility problems and pain.
+Ultimately, she made the courageous decision to undergo a voluntary amputation at age 20.

-Since then, Modesta has embraced prosthetic technology as a means of expressing her individuality and pushing the boundaries of traditional aesthetics.
-His prosthetics have been customized in a variety of bold and futuristic styles.
+Since then, Modesta has embraced prosthetic technology as a means to express her individuality and push the boundaries of traditional aesthetics.
+His prosthetics have been customized in a variety of bold, futuristic styles.
 Two examples?
-A "chandelier" leg covered in Swarovski crystals and a tapered leg that looks like a stylized heel.
-Prostheses that not only allow her to move, but become art installations to all intents and purposes.
+A “chandelier” leg covered in Swarovski crystals and a tapered leg that looks like a stylized cleat.
+Prosthetics that not only allow her to move, but become artistic installations in all respects.

 Collaborations were born with renowned brands such as Rolls Royce, GM, Intel, Snap, Veuve Clicquot, Autodesk.
 Videos of him are viewed by millions of people.

 Through her art and public appearances, the cyborg artist challenges conventional perceptions of beauty and promotes self-acceptance and celebration.
-A few years ago, Viktoria was listed as one of the BBC's 100 most inspiring and influential women, the "BBC 100 Women".
+A few years ago, Viktoria was included in the BBC's list of the 100 most inspiring and influential women, the “BBC 100 Women”.

 Real cyborgs, in short

-Setting aside the basic ideological positions that "becoming a cyborg" would mean "losing humanity", in the 21st century, the idea is no longer just science fiction.
+Putting aside the elementary ideological positions according to which "becoming cyborg" would mean "losing humanity", in the 21st century, the idea is no longer just a science fiction topic.

-The people featured in this article (and others around the world) are exploring how integrating biological and man-made components can enhance our lives, expand our perceptions, and create new ways of expressing ourselves.
+The people featured in this article (and others around the world) are exploring how the integration of biological and artificial components can improve our lives, expand our perceptions, and create new ways of expressing ourselves.

 Did you know them?